Alamo

 The NCL, Inc. six-year plan enables girls, known as Ticktockers, to obtain unique and memorable experiences within each of the three pillars to support her personal growth and development so that she is set for success as a contributing member of society now and in her future.
 Monthly Ticktocker meetings, supported by Patronesses (mothers), place emphasis on specific age-appropriate activities and experiences that support the three pillars as well as social, mental, physical, and spiritual development.
 Our Ticktockers also benefit from the rich relationships formed over the six years through our chapter’s diversity and inclusion efforts.

-Patronesses also participate in monthly meetings with a nice variety of topics to strengthen relationships with each other and with our community.
+Moms, known as Patronesses, also participate in monthly meetings with a nice variety of topics to strengthen relationships with each other and with our community.
 While many mothers choose NCL for their daughters, Patronesses always mention their own personal growth and many lasting friendships formed during their time in NCL.

-In addition to supporting NCL, Inc.’s core mission, its three pillars and a powerful six-year program for our girls, the Alamo Chapter also has an annual theme.
+In addition to supporting NCL, Inc.’s core mission, its three pillars, and a powerful six-year program for our girls, the Alamo Chapter also has an annual theme.

 Join Our Chapter